TomasVotruba/tomasvotruba.com/packages/blog/data/2016/2016-09-16-how-to-write-open-source-in-php-2-enjoy-skeletons.md

     - e.g. A new PHP version is out, I tune my continuous integration (CI) setup etc.

-## What is the purpose of these files
+## What is the Purpose of these Files?

 Now we look on every directory and file and how it's related to the 4 key questions.
 Just to remind you, the end user is interested in: